 You also have an inventory (finished products) that is ready for distribution, which means it is made up of items that immediately become a part of the larger supply chain.

-As can be imagined, managing this complex and disparate inventory is going to be extremely challenging.
+As can be imagined, managing this complex and diverse inventory is going to be extremely challenging.

 Let’s take a look:

 This tracking helps you trace your inventory right from delivery to its use.
 This allows you to enhance your order processing and also product recalls.
-The use of a cutting-edge inventory management software in this particular case, digitizes information and ensures end-to-end inventory detail, that updates you about inventory status all the time.
+The use of a cutting-edge inventory management software in this particular case digitizes information.
+It ensures end-to-end inventory detail that updates you about inventory status all the time.

 One of the ways manufacturers achieve such control is through serialized barcoding.
-The benefit of such serialization is that they have complete knowledge of the quantity of raw material, when it was sent in for production, how much was used, and more.
+The benefit of such serialization is that they had complete knowledge of the quantity of raw material when it was sent in for production, how much was used, and more.

-This unprecedented insight into your inventory can help you take better business decisions as you now have accurate real-time inventory status.
-This helps you reduce your inventory related expenses.
+This unprecedented insight into your inventory can help you make better business decisions as you now have accurate real-time inventory status.
+This enables you to reduce your inventory-related expenses.

-Take for example a case wherein your raw material supplier has sent an incorrect order – the order sent is significantly lesser than the demand.
+Take for example, a case wherein your raw material supplier has sent an incorrect order – the order shipped is significantly lesser than the demand.

-If there is very little awareness amongst stakeholders, the production line will continue to churn out the same number of products as before, but very soon the dearth of raw materials comes into play.
-This impacts the production schedule and all other upstream decision making including sales and marketing.
+If there is very little awareness amongst stakeholders, the production line will continue to churn out the same number of products as before.
+Still, very soon, the scarcity of raw materials comes into play.
+This impacts the production schedule and all other upstream decision makings, including sales and marketing.

-Here’s another example of why disruption alert is so important.
+Here’s another example of why disruption alert is so crucial.